jpcima/adljack/README.md

 - ability to set initial volume using the option `-v`

+### Version 1.3.1
+- fixed build on Arch Linux
+- updated libADLMIDI, libOPNMIDI, and other modules

 ### Version 1.3.0

 - support for different channel allocation modes